Gary Trent Jr.: Recruiting

 Trent Jr. was rated as a five-star recruit and considered one of the best players in the 2017 high school class by Scout.com, Rivals.com and ESPN.
 Trent Jr. Was ranked as the No.8 overall recruit and No.1 shooting guard in the 2017 high school class.

 College career

+Trent Jr. signed his letter of intent to attend Duke University on November 10, 2016.
+His Duke entering class included 7 highly rated recruits, four of whom were—like Trent—rated to be 5-star players.
+The group was the consensus top-rated entering class in the country.